FluxML/fluxml.github.io/getting_started.md

 ### Step 6: Train your model

 Training a model is the process of computing the gradients with respect to the parameters for each data point in the data.
-At every step, the process updates all of the parameters until it finds a good value for them.
+At every step, the optimiser updates all of the parameters until it finds a good value for them.
 In fact, you can write this process as a *for loop*.

 In Flux, you can execute one training step with the [Flux.train!](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1) function.
 Notice that before calling this function you need to zip the training data as `data = zip(x, y)`.